SouthPoleTelescope/slacklogging/README.md

 # slacklogging

-A capture of tools and script to generate static HTML pages of the team slack history
+A set of tools shamelessly pilfered from others and tied together to perform backups of public Slack channel logs in the form of static HTML pages.

 # Dependencies